giovancombo/AutonomousPlatoonControl/README.md

   <img src="https://github.com/giovancombo/AutonomousPlatoonControl/blob/main/images/besttab_state10400ev.png", width="33%" />
 </p>
 <p align="center"><i>State evolution of different training episodes (1000, 5000, 8000, 10400) of the two best Tabular Q-Learning agents compared with the best DQL agent: $acc$ (left), $e_p$ (center), $e_v$ (right).</i></p>

+These Tabular Q-Learning runs follow a similar training trend to the DQL ones.
+Particularly interesting is episode 10400, characterized by very dense oscillations but contained within a remarkably small range of values.
+These runs generally performed better, likely due to the relatively small size of both action and state spaces, as they were discretized into 10 bins.
+This suggests that the discrete approach can achieve more stable and consistent performance compared to the continuous state space approach, despite, or more probably, because of, its simpler structure.

 ### Hyperparameters analysis